laughingturtle/SDC-Menubar-Component/README.md

 # menu-bar-component
 This service renders Twitch streamer information.
 The information includes number of video streamed, and number of followers.
 It also makes available a list of the followed channels, and renders a sidebar that shows recommended channels.

+## Getting Started

+- Run `npm install` in the repo directory.

+- Run `sudo mongod` in a free terminal pane, to start your local MongoDB server.
+...If you don't have MongoDB on your machine, you can install it using a tutorial found [here](https://docs.mongodb.com/manual/installation/#tutorials)

+- While your Mongo server is running, use another terminal pane to access the repo directory and run `npm run mongoSeed` ...This will seed your database with 10 million records.
+You can monitor progress in the console.

+- Once the seed script is finished, you can run `npm run react-dev` in the repo directory to build the webpack bundle, and then run `npm start` to start the server.

+- Access the service @ `http://localhost:3015`.
+It will take about 10 seconds to load, since it it not optimized yet.

 ## Routes: